This section provides information on BRCA1, BRCA2 and other high-risk gene mutations, and how these gene mutations impact breast cancer risk.

 Other genes are under study and may also play a role in breast cancer.

-BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the most well-known genes linked to breast cancer risk.
-BRCA1/2 mutations can be passed to you from either parent and can affect the risk of cancers in both women and men.
+BRCA1/2 and other inherited gene mutations can be passed to you from either parent and can affect the risk of cancers in both women and men.

 Learn about risk-reducing options for women at higher risk.

 For a summary of research studies on BRCA1 and BRCA2 mutations and breast cancer, visit the Breast Cancer Research Studies section.

 Men can also have BRCA1 and BRCA2 mutations and may pass them on to their children.

 Men who have a BRCA2 mutation, and to a lesser degree, men who have a BRCA1 mutation, have an increased risk of breast cancer [28-29,31,35,147,191].

 BRCA1 and BRCA2 mutations also increase the risk of prostate cancer, pancreatic cancer and melanoma (BRCA2 mutations) [28,32,147].

 Learn more about BRCA1/2 mutations in men.